-If X is 0 or the Class specified by Y is unnamed, the Class is not established per se, although it will exist for as long as a reference to it exists.
+If X is 0, Y must specify a single valid namespace which may or may not be named, or a file containing such a definition.
+If so, the shy result R contains a reference to the namespace.
+Even if the namespace is named, it is not established per se, although it will exist for as long as at least one reference to it exists.